 All hands ahoy!
 Let’s talk about metrics for real pirates!
 Just kidding.
 You came here to talk about metrics, not the pirates, of course.
 Those metrics have an interesting name, but they are valuable not just by name, but help to better understand and make your customers happy.

 What is AARRR?

 Pirate Metrics were invented by Dave McClure in 2007.
-AARRR, also known as Pirate Metrics, stand for acquisition, activation, retention, referral, and revenue.
+AARRR, also known as Pirate Metrics, stands for acquisition, activation, retention, referral, and revenue.
 It’s pretty much the pillar of understanding your customers, their journey and optimizing your funnel as well as setting some valuable and actionable metric goals for your startup.
 AARRR is widely accepted as the five most important metrics for a startup to focus on.
 That is because these metrics effectively measure your company’s growth while at the same time being simple and actionable.

 The basic concept of Pirate Metrics is based on five types of measurements of user behavior:

 - A: Acquisition – from what channels do users come from?
 This stage is your first contact with customers.

-- A: Activation – what percent of them have a satisfied initial experience?
+- A: Activation – what percent of them have a satisfying initial experience?
 This is the stage in which your users actually try your product.